 Everybody wants flexibility and agility of public cloud but not everybody is ready to put their data there.
 This enables you to bring that capability to your data.
-So now we have ICP for Data and the IBM Data Science Experience plus the Data Science Elite Team to bring it all together.
+So now we have ICP for Data and IBM Watson Studio plus the Data Science Elite Team to bring it all together.

 Many of our clients identify themselves as being between the stages of “data dashboards for performance” and “data used to drive decision making” while a much smaller percent of clients are using machine learning to create new business models.
 Are you expecting to see that balance shift?